mayroberts/lcwgs-population-analysis-minus-the-cursing/calling-global-snps.md

 	## This script is used to call global SNPs using angsd
 	module load angsd

-	BAMLIST=dedup_bam.tsv # Path to textfile listing bamfiles to include in global SNP calling with absolute paths LIST_DIR=/hb/groups/bernardi_lab/may/DTR/population-analysis/sample_lists/$BAMLIST
+	BAMLIST=DTR_dedup_bam.tsv # Name of tsv with list of paths to bamfiles to include in global SNP calling LIST_DIR=/hb/groups/bernardi_lab/may/DTR/population-analysis/sample_lists/$BAMLIST
 	BASEDIR=/hb/groups/bernardi_lab/may/DTR/population-analysis/ # Path to the base directory where output files will be written to a subdirectory named "angsd/".
 	REFERENCE=/hb/groups/bernardi_lab/may/DTR/DTRgenome/genome_annot/genome/kuro_filt_s500.fasta # Path to reference genome